 The Do Until Loop in Excel is utilized when one wants to repeat statements or actions, as long as a certain specified condition evaluates to false.
 The action is repeated until the condition evaluates to true.

 Please feel free to tell us if you use the Do Until Loop in Excel.
-Leave a question below if you face any problem.
+Leave a question below if you face any problems.

 Review Section: Test your Understanding

 1) When does one use a Do Until Loop in Excel?

 2) Using a Do Until Loop, fill each cell in a range containing data, with a blue fill, up until one reaches a blank cell.